 - Provides a facility of falling back to previous versions in case of any problem to the current build

-- CI tools maintenance and their administration have associated costs to it.
+- Continuous Integration tools maintenance and their administration have associated costs to it.

-- CI guidelines need to be well established before starting it.
+- Continuous Integration guidelines need to be well established before starting it.

 - Test automation is a rare skill in the market and existing testers may have to be trained on that.